KalabeAlula/project-Donation/README.md

 - `DEPLOY_USER`: SSH username for deployment
 - `DEPLOY_KEY`: SSH private key for deployment

-## Chapa Payment Integration
+## ArifPay Payment Integration

 ### How it works

-1. User fills out the donation form and selects Chapa as the payment method
+1. User fills out the donation form and selects ArifPay as the payment method
 2. The frontend sends the donation data to the backend
-3. The backend initializes a payment with Chapa and returns a checkout URL
+3. The backend initializes a payment with ArifPay and returns a checkout URL
-4. The user is redirected to the Chapa checkout page
+4. The user is redirected to the ArifPay checkout page
-5. After payment, Chapa redirects the user back to the donation success page
+5. After payment, ArifPay redirects the user back to the donation success page
-6. The backend verifies the payment status with Chapa
+6. The backend verifies the payment status with ArifPay
 7. The donation status is updated in the database

-### Testing Chapa Payments
+### Testing ArifPay Payments

-For testing, you can use the following test card details provided by Chapa:
+For testing, you can use the following test card details provided by ArifPay:

 - Card Number: 4242424242424242
 - Expiry Date: Any future date